fireship-io/fireship.io/content/courses/react/_index.md

 ## 🚨 Work in Progress!

 This course is a **Work in Progress**.
-It will be updated with new content weekly until it is completed in Spring 2023.
+It will be updated with new content until it is completed in Spring 2023.